Login

 Sex is relatively straightforward in the first 10 years or so.
 In long-term relationships, sex can become limited in imagination and spontaneity, partly through habit and partly through poor communication.
 Over time, any couple who cares about their sex life will need to find new ways of enjoying sex play.
 This may involve investing in other areas of the relationship first.

 If your sexual relationship has broken down, you need to start right back at the beginning.
 No one is likely to engage in sex as a loving act if there are issues in the wider relationship.
 The first step in revitalising any couple’s sex life is to talk through the general issues with a neutral third party (therapist).
-Relationships survive only through a willingness to give on both sides.
+Relationships only survive through a willingness to give, on both sides.

 Events in the past cannot be changed but it can help if each partner acknowledges what has happened and appreciates how the other person felt about the situation.
 Once the big issues have been resolved, decide together to invest some effort in the time you spend together generally.
 Put off addressing any change to your sex life until there is a firm foundation for the wider relationship.
 Wait until you feel some sexual anticipation returning to the relationship.